Contact Us Today! 206-504-2500

 Washington State DUI Process

-NOTE: An individual must be advised of their constitutional rights after they are arrested and before the officer conducts any further interrogation.
+If you are placed under arrest for DUI, you must be advised of your constitutional rights before the officer conducts any further interrogation.

 • You may be booked into jail or just released.

-• If arrested by certain police agencies like Seattle for DUI, you will be given a DUI citation along with the date for a mandatory court appearance a few days later.
+• If arrested for DUI by certain police agencies - Seattle included - you will be given a DUI citation along with the date for a mandatory court appearance a few days later.

 • Outside of Seattle, it is more common to not receive any information about a court date.